Eyewitness memory: Misinformation effect

 Witnesses can be subject to memory distortions that can alter their account of events.
 It is of particular interest that the memory of an eyewitness can become compromised by other information, such that an individual's memory becomes biased.
 This can increase eyewitnesses sensitivity to the misinformation effect.
 Individuals report what they believe to have witnessed at the time of the crime, even though this may be the result of a false memory.
 These effects can be a result of post-event information.
+When the memory is weaker or gained under less than optimal viewing conditions, the more likely for their memory to be distorted and more subject to suggestibility.
 It is very important to provide witnesses with helpful response options on memory tests and to be warned of misleading influences that might affect how the memory of the event is recalled at a later time.
 Many employees, police force workers, and others are trained in post-warning in order to reduce influences on the misinformation effect, which can be predicted before crime.
 In their studies, many researchers use eyewitnesses to study retrieval-blocking effects, which interfere with a witness' ability to recall information.
 Misleading information prior to the event can also influence misinformation effects.
 Other studies also address how the misinformation effect seems to amplify over increasing recall.
 Discussing events and being questioned multiple times may cause various versions of the testimonies.
 However, the earliest records prove to be the most accurate due to a minimized misinformation effect.
+In one study, repeated recall of a traumatic event did not increase resistance to misinformation, nor did it increase susceptibility to information.
+This result may be due participants being presented both forms of additive and contradictory misinformation.